-We are delighted to introduce five participants in the Altered Ego project who are working closely with the Identity Creators.
-They come from a range of backgrounds and with a diversity of experiences.
+We are delighted to introduce five people in the Altered Ego project who are working closely with the Identity Creators.
+They come from a range of backgrounds and bring a wealth of diverse experiences.

 Adam Lane always knew what he wanted to be when he grew up… a star!
 Then, it happened.
 Not all at once.
 From a young age he was a musical genius.
 At infancy he was surrounded by instruments – synths, drums, guitars, piano, strings…

 When he was 10 he loved making songs with his friends and recording them on video cameras.
 When he was 12 he started publishing music online – it’s so easy these days, even then, ten years ago.
 He won talent contests.
 He performed in bars.
 But it wasn’t through that that he got noticed.
 His mother had him start visiting musicians, producers, managers of studios and music labels.
 Then, at the tender age of 13, his first single hit the charts…

 He took off.
 He’s world famous, and has been for some time.
 Not Justin Bieber big, maybe.
 But near there.
 Each of his projects got more ambitious.
 He wrote hit pop songs, and for a long time that was enough.
 Now he is 21 and he’s written some seriously angry raps, but he could never publish them.
 Not through his label anyway.
 So he’s rumoured to be going indie.
 But the project isn’t ready yet.
 He’s working on it; it has to be perfect.
 Then he will win.
 Then he will show his true self.

 He’s been running an angry, acerbic, witty, anti-consumerist blog for some time now under the name “more-than-i-could-chew”.
 Even that is an audience though.
 He records vlogs every night.
 Those are private.
 In those he talks to himself, figures out stuff.
 Is honest.